MiyakuKage/discord-momotalk/README.md

         <a href="https://github.com/MiyakuKage/discord-momotalk/releases/download/real/Momotalk-DarkMode.theme.css">Download MomoTalk Theme (Dark Mode)</a>
     </center><br>
 ● 4.
 On Discord, press the "Load Missing Themes" button, and enable it!<br>
-● 4.5 If you want, you can edit the downloaded files to put your own colors, or even a custom background image!
+● 4.5 If you want, you can edit the downloaded files to put your own colors, or even a custom background image!<br>
 # CHARACTERS
 ● 5.
 You can now edit the theme file to add a character to the background of chats.
 More characters will be added overtime!
-(Make sure to update to release 2.0 for this to work!)
+(Make sure to update to release 2.0 for this to work!)<br>
+[Current character list: none ; arona ; mari]